- 0.1 Which Way Should I Walk – North to South or South to North?

 Ultimately, the Cotswold Way is very doable, assuming that you have a decent level of fitness.
 Yes, there are some challenging steep sections, but if you’re a regular hiker, you’ll have no real problems here.

-That said, if you’re not accustomed to long-distance walks, you should do some practice.
+That said, if you’re not accustomed to long hikes like the Cotswold Way, you should do some practice.
 Often, a long walk can reveal weaknesses which you didn’t realise you had, especially in the joints.
 Knees, ankles and hips can often take a hit on long walks – so make sure you do some practice to check whether yours are up to the challenge.
 Tackle a couple of fairly challenging two-day walks.
 If you’re okay with these, you should be fine on the Cotswold Way.

 It’s also essential that you wear good shoes and carry good hiking poles – but more on that later.